Wilt Chamberlain: Athletics

 Chamberlain sponsored his own professional volleyball and track and field teams, and provided high-level teams for girls and women in basketball, track, volleyball, and softball.

 Volleyball became Chamberlain's new athletic passion, having been a talented hobby volleyballer during his Lakers days.
 He became a board member of the newly founded International Volleyball Association (IVA) in 1974 and became its president in 1975.
 As a testament to his importance, the IVA All-Star game was televised only because Chamberlain also played in it; he was named the game's MVP.
 Chamberlain played occasional matches for IVA Seattle Smashers before the league folded in 1979.
 Chamberlain promoted the sport so effectively he was named to the IVA Hall of Fame and became one of the few athletes who were enshrined in multiple sports.
+In 2008, Chamberlain was also enshrined in the Beach Volleyball Hall of Fame.

 In the 1970s, Chamberlain formed Wilt's Athletic Club, a track-and-field club in southern California that was coached by UCLA assistant coach Bob Kersee in the early part of his career.
 The team included Florence Griffith before she set the world records in the 100 meters and 200 meters; three-time world champion Greg Foster; and future Olympic Gold medalists Andre Phillips, Alice Brown, and Jeanette Bolden.
 Chamberlain signed 60 athletes and planned to expand to 100.
-While actively promoting the sport in 1982, Chamberlain said he was considering a return to athletic competition in masters athletics; he stated he had only once been beaten in the high jump by Olympic champion Charles Dumas, and that he had never been beaten in shot put, beating Olympic shot put champion Al Oerter.
+While actively promoting the sport in 1982, Chamberlain said he was considering a return to athletic competition in masters athletics; he stated he had only once been beaten in the high jump by Olympic champion Charles Dumas, and that he had never been beaten in shot put, beating Olympic discus champion Al Oerter.

 Following his playing days, Chamberlain maintained his high level of fitness.
 In his mid-forties, he was able to humble rookie Magic Johnson in practice, and he planned a return to the NBA in the 1980s.
 In the 1980–81 NBA season, coach Larry Brown said the 45-year-old Chamberlain had received an offer from the Cleveland Cavaliers.
 When Chamberlain was 50, the New Jersey Nets made Chamberlain an offer, which he declined.
 He continued to maintain his physical fitness for several years, participating in several marathons.
 When million-dollar contracts became common in the NBA, Chamberlain increasingly felt he had been underpaid during his career.
 A result of this resentment was the 1997 book Who's Running the Asylum?
 Inside the Insane World of Sports Today, in which he criticized the NBA for being too disrespectful of former players.